Thai Ly Hao Nam: Rescuers battle to save boy from 35-metre hole in Vietnam

 The boy, who has been identified as Thai Ly Hao Nam, fell into the shaft of a hollow concrete pillar which is just 25 centimetres wide.
 Reports mentioned that the pillar is part of a new bridge being built in the southern Dong Thap province.

-An emergency worker told the French news agency AFP that they are trying their best.
+An emergency worker told AFP that they are trying their best.
 The worker said further, "We cannot tell the boy's condition yet."

 As per the rescuer, the boy was believed to be looking for scrap metal with his friends when he fell into the narrow shaft.